 - 7. The DPC engaged with both the Data Subject and Respondent in relation to the subject matter of the complaint.
-Further to the DPC's first engagement with the Respondent on this matter, the Respondent indicated that the content would remain on its platform, as in their view, it was necessary for exercising the right of freedom of expression and information under Article 17(3)(a). - 8.
-The DPC continued to engage with both the Data Subject and the Respondent in order to bring about an amicable resolution to the complaint. - 9.
-On 15 March 2023, the Respondent contacted the DPC to indicate that they had further reviewed the complaint.
-Following this review, the Respondent indicated that the content in question had been restricted, meaning that the content was no longer visible on the Respondent's platform for users within the EU.
-The Respondent also informed the Data Subject of the action it had taken. - 10.
-On 23 March 2023, the DPC's letter outlining the action taken by the Respondent was sent to the Data Subject as part of the amicable resolution process.
-In its correspondence to the Data Subject, the DPC requested that the Data Subject notify it, within a specified timeframe, if they were not satisfied with the action taken by the Respondent, so that the DPC could take further action.
-The DPC did not receive communication from the Data Subject objecting to the amicable resolution of their complaint; accordingly the complaint has been deemed to have been amicably resolved.

-11. In circumstances where the subject matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.
+The DPC first engaged with the Respondent on 6 July 2023.
+Further to that engagement, it was established that the Data Subject's Facebook account had been permanently deleted.
+The Respondent advised the DPC that based on its limited existing records regarding the Facebook account it appeared that it was the Data Subject who scheduled the account for permanent deletion. - 8.
+The Respondent further noted that the Data Subject's Instagram account remained active on its platform and provided instructions as to how the Data Subject can avail of the self-deletion tool in order to schedule it for the permanent deletion. - 9.
+Following receipt of this correspondence from the Respondent, the DPC's letter outlining the information provided by the Respondent as part of the amicable resolution process issued to the Data Subject on 30 August 2023.
+This letter requested a response from the Data Subject within a specified timeframe if they were not satisfied with the action taken by the Respondent, so that the DPC could take further action. - 10.
+The DPC did not receive any further communication from the Data Subject and, accordingly, the complaint has been deemed to have been amicably resolved. - 11.
+In circumstances where the subject matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.